 5. Mall Madness

 Two words, one giant problem: Credit cards.
-This game made credit cards look like fun.
+This board game made credit cards look like fun.
 But obviously, because spending a credit card was LITERALLY THE GAME.
 Credit cards are not a game.
 Spending money is not a game.
 Shopping is not a game.
 Unfortunately for me, though, I played Mall Madness, so sometimes I forget those things aren’t a game.
-That’s why I am indebted to Nordstrom and J Crew for the rest of my life.
+That’s why I am indebted to Nordstrom for the rest of my life.
 THANKS A LOT MILTON BRADLEY.

 7. Dream Phone